xiaoshuifu/TOS2/README.md

 The application of bitcoin to electronic transactions on the car chain of auto supplier chain block has the characteristics of online trading of e-money.
 In the case of anonymity, it is necessary to find his true identity when he wants to trace and trace some information.
 At this point, the traceability mechanism of the block chain can be used to turn his anonymous identity into a real identity.

-3.2.4 Transparent public credit system
+2) Transparent public credit system
 In contrast, the current automotive investment market is chaotic, with some automotive projects being more front-oriented.
 But the Teamothers supply chain is guided by the application to the ground.
 It is a real block chain application to solve the pain point of the industry.
 In the traditional process, the business parties are independent and do not trust each other, lack of data security, reliable and real-time sharing, and form an isolated island of information.
 In the service platform of block chain of Teamothers supply chain, the business participants directly read the data, reduce the coupling degree of multi-party system, and solve the information asymmetry in the traditional process.
 The problem of low transfer efficiency can be applied to supply Should chain finance, cross-border remittance, inter-agency settlement and so on.

 <a name="ConjugateSystem"></a>
 ### Conjugate system
 The Teamothers supply chain connects the production and operation data of all industries by building the enterprise and material linkage system, and helps the traditional industries to embrace the Internet.
 Through massive multi-source data collection, convergence, calculation, analysis, display, production line digitization, Service platform to provide customers with equipment warning, spare parts replacement forecasting management, product quality management, cost management, production line operation optimization and other overall solutions.
 The main content is data access-data computing analysis-business applications and innovation.

-3.3.1 Data structure pattern
+1) Data structure pattern
 The whole life cycle of the middle line to link all the enterprises to produce products, establish product archives, and included all multi class production equipment operation data (including the production line process, performance, efficiency, energy efficiency, economy, and production line) will be complete, accurate and timely data description, the establishment of digital twins show foundation for data analysis, based on the calculation.
 The data include: equipment operation data, product transport data, talent flow data, daily operation data and consulting reports, especially the data of settlement and collection port of enterprises.
 Then, based on these data and algorithms, a unique data model is formed in the physical union system.
 The interconnection of all things will create numerous data models to help the car people build the system of material union.

-Building of Teamothers personage system
-3.3.2 Big data operating system
+2) Big data operating system
 The Teamothers supply chain takes the production process data as the core, modulates and standardizes the common parts, helps the traditional industry to build high quality quickly with low cost.
 The high performance big data operation system.
 The manager will observe the enterprise's operation through this platform, including the production capacity, the personnel, the technology, the management data to the goods circulation, can help the enterprise to achieve :

     ⦁	Product lifecycle management：Feedback operation status to improve product design.
 For defective products, find and locate the defect process, influence factors, guide the optimization of production line transformation;
     ⦁	Production process optimization：Carry out targeted process, process, energy efficiency, equipment maintenance optimization;
     ⦁	Health management of equipment：The trend of historical development, the prediction of the development trend of the fault, and the guidance of inspection, maintenance and technical reform;
     ⦁	Inter enterprise service management：On the basis of data sharing of production line, work coordination and service collaboration among enterprises are realized.

 <a name="CreditSystem"></a>
 ### Automobile credit system